-Be more ready to quit
+Be more willing to quit

 If the path is only going so-so, it’s probably not an upside option, and so doesn’t have much information value.
 It’s probably also not a great fit.

 This is exactly what an influential randomised study found.
-Steven Levitt collected tens of thousands of people who were deeply unsure whether to make a big change in their life.
-After offering some advice on how to make hard choices, those who remained truly undecided were given the chance to use a flip of a coin to settle the issue.
-22,500 did so.
+Steven Levitt recruited tens of thousands of participants who were deeply unsure about whether to make a big change in their life.
+After offering some advice on how to make hard choices, those who remained truly undecided were given the chance to flip a coin to settle the issue — 22,500 did so.

 You have the least information about what’s best, since you haven’t tried many jobs.

-Through trade, coordination, and economies of scale, individuals can achieve greater impact by working within a community than they could working individually — but to take full advantage of them, you need to change how you approach your career.
+Through trade, coordination, and economies of scale, individuals can achieve greater impact by working within a community than they could working individually — but to take full advantage of this, you need to change how you approach your career.